Canada’s First Competency-Based Christian leadership College

 In 1997, Central Pentecostal College was granted accredited membership in the American Association of Bible Colleges (now called the Association for Biblical Higher Education, or ABHE).

 In 2007, the ABHE approved a new agreement between our college and Providence Theological Seminary in Manitoba to create a Pentecostal Studies track in Providence’s Master of Divinity program.
+In June 2020, ABHE extended accreditation to Horizon Seminary’s M.A. in Ministry Leadership.

 In 2007, we changed our name to Horizon College & Seminary, a decision that reflected Horizon’s widening network of ministry partnerships.
 In 2009, Horizon College & Seminary merged libraries with the libraries of the Saskatoon Theological Union, creating one of the largest theological collections in Canada (120,000 volumes).
 In 2015, the ABHE accrediting agency reaffirmed Horizon for accreditation until 2025.